How To Raise Credit Scores To Qualify For Mortgage

 Here are tips to the question on How To Raise Credit Scores To Qualify For Mortgage:

-- If you get denied for a credit card, do not keep on applying for others
+- If you get denied a credit card, do not keep on applying for others

-- This is because part of your credit scores is the amount of available credit you have.
+- This is because part of credit scores is the amount of available credit

-- Do not close out credit card accounts without credit balances even though you do not use them and have to pay an annual fee.
+- This holds true even though you do not use them and have to pay an annual fee

-- Do not do credit disputes prior to, or during the mortgage process on non-collection accounts and charge offs because this will put your mortgage process on hold until you have the credit disputes retracted.
+- Do not do credit disputes prior to, or during the mortgage process on non-collection accounts and charge offs

-Tips On How Do You Raise Credit Scores To Qualify For Mortgage
+Advice On How Do You Raise Credit Scores To Qualify For Mortgage

-Here are some questions you need to ask yourself and see if the reasons below are reasons why your credit scores are low:
+Here are some questions you need to ask yourself and see if the reasons below are the reasons why your credit scores are low:

 - Is it because of no credit tradelines?

 - Are the credit scores low because the credit cards are maxed out?

 - Is it because of recent collection accounts and charge-off accounts?

 - Is it because of a recent judgment?